Who is the real Ghislaine Maxwell: Epstein enabler or pawn?

 NEW YORK (AP) — Ghislaine Maxwell spent the first half of her life with her father, a rags-to-riches billionaire who looted his companies’ pension funds and died mysteriously.
-She spent the second with another tycoon, Jeffrey Epstein, who died while charged with sexually abusing teens.
+She spent the second with another tycoon, Jeffrey Epstein, who killed himself while charged with sexually abusing teens.

 After a life of scandal and luxury, Maxwell’s next act will be decided by a U.S. trial.